vamp-plugins/vamp-plugin-sdk/README.md

 The SDK incorporates KissFFT code, copyright (c) 2003-2010 Mark Borgerding.

+The CMake support was provided by Lukas Berbuer.

 Mark Sandler and Christian Landone provided ideas and direction, and Mark Levy, Dan Stowell, Martin Gasser and Craig Sapp provided testing